Do you know what stinks? Besides patchouli and sweaty feet, a negative critical attitude.

 If you find yourself making fun of people or criticizing, I would invite you to take a step back and examine yourself?
 Is this the best way to spend your time?
 Is it making you a better person?
 Is there a possibility you sound like a miserable hag too?

 Did you know this type of behavior makes you unpleasant to be around, especially to successful people who are trying to avoid negativity.
 This behavior also affects marriages and relationships.
-I won’t tell you how many times my husband reminded me how much I was complaining, but trust me, it was frequent.
+I won’t tell you how many times my husband reminded me I was complaining, but trust me, it was frequent.

 I cringe when I think of times I offended friends and acted like a jerk.
 My inner jerk tries to come out now and then but I keep her in check for the most part.